ProcessBasedModellingModule

 τ_x

+Note the automatically created parameters $\tau_x, \tau_z$.
 This special handling is also why each process can declare a timescale via the ProcessBasedModelling.timescale function that one can optionally extend (although in our experience the default behaviour covers almost all cases).

-Main API function
+Main API functions

 ProcessBasedModelling.processes_to_mtkmodelFunction

 Construct a ModelingToolkit.jl model/system using the provided processes and default processes.
 The model/system is not structurally simplified.
+Use the function processes_to_mtkeqs to obtain the raw Vector{Equation} before it is passed to the MTK model/system like ODESystem.

-processes is a vector whose elements can be:
+processes is a Vector whose elements can be:

 1. Any instance of a subtype of Process.
 Process is a wrapper around Equation that provides some conveniences, e.g., handling of timescales or not having limitations on the left-hand-side (LHS) form.